swiftlang/swift-format/Documentation/RuleDocumentation.md

 For example, `if let _ = someValue { ... }` is forbidden.
 Use `if someValue != nil { ... }`
 instead.

+Note: If the conditional binding carries an explicit type annotation (e.g. `if let _: S? = expr`), we skip the transformation.
+Such annotations can be necessary to drive generic type inference when a function mentions a type only in its return position.

 Lint: `let _ = expr` inside a condition list will yield a lint error.

 Format: `let _ = expr` inside a condition list will be replaced by `expr != nil`.